scicomm-IISER/scicomm-IISER.github.io/_posts/Issue3/2025-02-01-interviewCSS.md

 So, if we look at this from a broader perspective, I believe no IIT graduate is without a career path.
 The options are more diverse than ever before.
 {: .interview-answer }
 SS: So you have been in academic administration.
 The fact is that being a professor just with his students and lab and being in the administration, how do the two chairs differ?
-{% include article-image.html image="/assets/images/articles/with_isro_chair.jpeg" caption="Meeting with ISRO chairman Dr. Somanath to strengthen the research cooperation between IIT Hyderabad & ISRO, with Prof. Chandra Shekhar Sharma" width=500 %}
+{% include figure.html image="with_isro_chair.jpeg" caption="Meeting with ISRO chairman Dr. Somanath to strengthen the research cooperation between IIT Hyderabad & ISRO, with Prof. Chandra Shekhar Sharma" width=500 suppressPrefix=true %}

 CSS: I believe there's a difference of opinion regarding the timing of transitioning into science administration.
 Some say one should focus on research early on and move to administration later in their career.
 However, my perspective is different.
 Through my experience with INYAS, I’ve realized that young scientists often face challenges that are best understood and handled by their peers.
 If you identify issues that you feel strongly about, I believe you should step into administration, rather than blame the system or the seniors.
 By doing so, you can make a positive contribution and help bring about change.
 {: .interview-answer }